 I was strolling through Sur La Table the other day, and they have the cutest Easter items.
 Everything screams Spring, from the pastel linens, to the fun bunny whoppie pie pans; it really inspired me to start thinking about the upcoming holiday.
 The hardest part is deciding what to get.
 I have been getting asked, where I get the dishes in my photos, so I want to share with you some amazing items, I got from Sur La Table.
-I think you will love them as much as I do.
+I think you will love them as much as I do, and they do make this truffle butter even prettier.

 This year, I am thinking I will make Easter, a little more special, by hosting a brunch, over at our house.
 I have a few ideas in mind, and this weekend, I wanted to make sure the recipes would work out, so I whipped up a little impromptu brunch for Lenny.
 Since we are runny egg fans, I thought it may be fun to do soft boiled eggs, with soldiers, and pancetta chips instead of bacon.
 I want our brunch of soft boiled eggs to be memorable, so I decided to make a truffle butter to serve with the toasty soldiers.